History of the Parish

 The population of the Parish grew tremendously during that period of the 1970s.
 In 1975 Belmont Community School was built to serve the Alma Park area.

 Spittlegate was an RAF camp during the Second World War and is now known as Prince William of Gloucester Barracks, and until late 2014 was the home of the Royal Logistics Corps Headquarters and an important employer within the Parish.
 It is now the home of several regular army units with further soldiers to arrive during 2015.

 In 1983 a planning application was forwarded to SKDC for the Spinney Estate outline planning was agreed for 900 houses.
-This is now nearing completion.
+This is now complete except for some unfinished roads.
 The name of the estate at times has become quite confusing as different builders have given their section a different name.
 Names such as The Greens and now St Mellion Heights are the latest, although most people know it as either The Spinney or Sunningdale.

 The parish council would be very pleased to receive copies of any information or photographs regarding the history of the parish.